 Building the Bigger We: A Conversation About Restorative Justice Movement Building

 By Jovida Ross of Movement Strategy and Restorative Justice practitioner Rose Elizondo

 This transcribed conversation explores stories and concepts that help cultivate vibrant movement ecosystems through sections such as Restorative Justice As a Way of Life, Visioning Justice that Heals Harms, and Restoring a Just Balance of Power.
 24 pages

 A foundational principle in all transformation work in best expressed in the now-famous quote from Gandhi, “We must be the change.”
 Gass explores how this applies to both change agents, and conflict practitioners, alike, identifying how one’s ability to facilitate dealing with the emotions of others is completely dependent on how well we know and are comfortable with our own emotions.
 This piece explores questions and approaches for self-guided work as well as when facilitating work with others.
 14 pages

 Facilitation Tools & Manuals

-An Extensive Catalogue of Exercises and Tools
+An Extensive Catalog of Exercises and Tools

 Training for Change

-This online catalogue offers tools for 3rd party intervention which highlights practices for peacebuilding, non-violence as well as a section on de-escalation and bystander tactics.
+This online catalog offers tools for 3rd party intervention which highlights practices for peacebuilding, non-violence as well as a section on de-escalation and bystander tactics.
 Training for Changes’ frameworks and activities for diversity and anti-oppression tools highlight effective approaches for dialogue, community building and group work.
 There is also a whole section on team building.